-Industry professionals and program faculty will prepare you with expert insights so that you are well prepared for anything that comes your way.
+Industry professionals and program faculty members will prepare you with expert insights so that you are well prepared for anything that comes your way.

 B B.S. in Hospitality Management

-The School of Hotel, Restaurant and Tourism Management is accredited through Accreditation Commission for Programs in Hospitality Administration.
+The School of Hotel, Restaurant and Tourism Management is accredited through the Accreditation Commission for Programs in Hospitality Administration.
 It is one of just two Club Management Association of America certified programs and one of only six offering Introduction to Master Sommelier Training.